 Mary: All the small lies.

 Jim: All in jest.
 The crux of humor.
 There is no plural to that word.
-I am not a liar, but I do understand your past and the way it looked on the text.
-I understand how you feel and I respect your choice.
+I am not a liar, but I understand your past and how it looked in the text.
+I know how you feel, and I respect your choice.
 I wish you nothing but the best.

-With both the plausible denial as well as their redefining words on the fly, the target eventually realizes that they can never fully tell what’s happening.
-You may find yourself asking them the same question, worded in ten different ways, just to make sure you’ve covered all your bases, and then you still wonder what you’ve missed and how you can be clearer with your communication.
-And frankly, it doesn’t matter how clear and direct you are, because if the narcissist can’t play the semantic shuffle or redefine reality, they will most likely resort to either blaming you or someone else, or just flat-out lie about what they did.
-So don’t be fooled into thinking that the issue is with your communication.
-If the tables were turned, and you were to play the semantic shuffle or redefining reality game with them, they’d be outraged.
+With both the plausible denial and their redefining words on the fly, the target eventually realizes that they can never fully tell what's happening.
+You may find yourself asking them the same question, worded in ten different ways, to make sure you've covered all your bases, and then you still wonder what you've missed and how you can be more transparent with your communication.
+And frankly, it doesn't matter how clear and direct you are because if the narcissist can't play the semantic shuffle or redefine reality, they will most likely resort to either blaming you or someone else or just flat-out lie about what they did.
+So don't be fooled into thinking that the issue is with your communication.
+If the tables were turned, and you were to play the semantic shuffle or redefining reality game with them, they'd be outraged.

-Denying their own bad behavior, and instead bringing up (and focusing on) the target.
-Because the narcissist is never at fault, and they have a huge sense of entitlement to do whatever they please, they believe that their behavior should never be in question; instead, any potential problem that someone else has with their behavior is invalid, and the focus quickly shifts to make the target the problem, and the conversation is derailed.
+They are denying their bad behavior and instead of bringing up and focusing on the target.
+Because the narcissist is never at fault and has a massive sense of entitlement to do whatever they please.
+They believe their behavior should never be in question; instead, any potential problem someone else has with their behavior is invalid.
+The focus quickly shifts to make the target the problem, and the conversation is derailed.

 Target: "Why is that woman texting you sexy pictures of herself?"